dini-ag-kim/avram/specification.md

 * `types` with a JSON object that maps record types to typed field definitons.
 * `categories` with [categories]

+The field definition MAY also contain custom keys starting with an underscore (`_`).

 A **typed field definition** is a JSON object with optional keys `positions`, `pattern`, `groups`, `codes`, `label`, `description`, and `url`, each defined identical to keys of same name allowed in a field definition (see [validation with record types]).

 If a field definition is given in a [field schedule], each of `tag`, `occurrence` and `counter` MUST either be missing or have same value as used to construct the corresponding [field identifier].